benwiz/sasha/README.md

 ## To Do

 - `sensor_overland` needs to produce a Person message.
+- `sensor_overland` must call `util_geofencer`
 - RaspiCam to S3 bucket.
 Then `util_analyzeImage` will procude a Person message.
-- A Zing service needs to consume the Person topic and toggle lights accordingly.
+- A Zing service needs to consume the People topic and toggle lights (and music) accordingly.
 - Update README for new model.
 Include all inputs and outputs either as files or in README.

 - Cognito authorizer, might have to be a custom authorizer.
 For: `/`, `/map`, and `/sns`.